Afghanistan: Dozens killed in blast at Kabul wedding hall | DW | 17.08.2019

 Interior Ministry spokesman Nusrat Rahimi told the Associated Press news agency that the attacker set off explosives among the wedding participants.

-More than 1,000 people had been invited to the wedding, one witness said.
+More than 1,000 people had been invited to the wedding, a witness said.

 There was no immediate claim of responsibility for the blast, which went off in the men's reception area of the wedding hall in the western part of the city.